Vity01/backstage-jfrog-artifactory-libs/README.md

 # Backstage JFrog artifactory libraries plugin

-The Backstage `jfrog-artifactory-libs` frontend plugin provides a simple way to display generated artifact (library) details like - group, artifact, repository, what is the latest version, and it simply allows to copy library definition for the package managers.
-Nowadays, the plugin supports these package managers types in JFrog: Maven, Gradle, Sbt, Pypi, Docker.
+  The Backstage `jfrog-artifactory-libs` frontend plugin uses the JFrog Artifactory APIs to fetch details about artifacts (libraries) and displays these details in the Backstage app, allowing users to view information about the artifact, such as the group, artifact, repository, the latest version, and it also allows to copy library definition for the package managers.
+The plugin supports these package managers types in JFrog: Maven, Gradle, Sbt, Pypi, Docker, NPM, Yarn, Nuget.

 ![Demo](./doc/artifact.gif)